 TaskTracker is the slave daemon process that performs a task assigned by JobTracker.
 TaskTracker sends heartbeat messages to JobTracker periodically to notify about the free slots and sends the status to JobTracker about the task and checks if any task has to be performed.

-- You cannot control the order in which the maps or reductions are run.
+- We cannot control the order in which the maps or reductions are run.

 - For maximum parallelism, you need Maps and Reduces to not depend on data generated in the same MapReduce job (i.e. both should be stateless).